 Free School Meals

-We’re writing to you to highlight a really important part of the funding available for your child's education – the Pupil Premium.
+We would like to highlight a really important part of the funding available for your child's education – the Pupil Premium.

 All pupils of parents receiving certain benefits are entitled to this extra funding.
 It aims to help pupils from low income families get the best start in life.